-Japanese is a practical and fun subject choice.
+Japanese is a practical, interesting and fun subject choice.
 Japan is one of Australia's major trading partners and Australia has a very strong relationship with Japan.
 In addition, Australia is a very popular destination for Japanese tourists and many Australians travel to Japan for business or leisure.
 The ability to communicate in Japanese, together with other skills, can enhance job opportunities in many areas such as trade, tourism, diplomacy, banking, retail, technology and education.

-In Year 9 Japanese you will develop your reading, writing, speaking and listening skills through the study of a series of interesting topics including daily routines, schooling, sport, food, technology, travel and festivals.
+In Year 9 Japanese students will develop their reading, writing, speaking and listening skills through the study of a series of interesting topics including daily routines, schooling, sport, food, technology, travel and festivals.
 Students will also further their knowledge of Japan.
 The course is based on the textbooks Oberto Supreme 1 and 2, supplemented by an activity book and other materials.

 Students will learn hiragana, katakana and kanji.

-You will learn about sumo, pachinko, anime, manga, Harajuku, samurai, robots and more.
-You will do many different activities such as Prepare a Japanese meal
+They will learn about sumo, pachinko, anime, manga, Harajuku, samurai, robots and more.
+They will experience many different activities such as:

+Preparing a Japanese meal

-Create your own manga and anime
+Creating their own manga and anime

+Celebrating Japanese festivals

-Celebrate Japanese festivals Take a virtual trip to Japan
+Taking a virtual trip to Japan

-Play Japanese computer games
+Playing Japanese computer games

-You will use digital media to create movies, podcasts, presentations and your very own Japanese speaking avatar.
-You will become skilled in typing Japanese script.
+Students will use digital media to create presentations and their very own Japanese speaking avatar.
+They will become skilled in typing Japanese script.
 Learning Japanese will be useful AND fun!